Charles Heath (British Army officer)

 Major-General Sir Charles Ernest Heath (20 September 1854 – 23 October 1936) was a senior British Army officer.

 Heath was born in Cheadle, Staffordshire, the son of Rev. Charles Harbord Heath, rector of Bucknall cum Bagnall, and Mary Anne Heath.

-Heath commissioned into the Duke of Cornwall's Light Infantry in 1873.
+Heath was commissioned into the Duke of Cornwall's Light Infantry in 1873.
 In 1890 he transferred to the Army Service Corps.
+In November 1895 he was promoted to lieutenant colonel.

 Between 1905 and 1907 he was in charge of administration at Aldershot Garrison, before serving as Director of Transport and Remounts at Army Headquarters and the War Office from 1907 to 1911.
-Heath was made Companion of the Order of the Bath in the 1911 Coronation Honours, and he was elevated to Knight Commander in the 1916 Birthday Honours.
+Heath, who in March 1907 was promoted to major general, was made Companion of the Order of the Bath (CB) in the 1911 Coronation Honours, and he was elevated to Knight Commander in the 1916 Birthday Honours.
 In August 1914 he was given a temporary appointment as a director at the War Office.